 You will need to count these sales, plus any other sales you make that GST applies to towards your GST turnover.
 If your turnover meets the NZ$60,000 threshold in a 12-month period, you will need to register and return GST on these sales.

 Broadly, your GST turnover is your gross consumer sales revenue that GST applies to from supplies made in your business to consumers in New Zealand.
-Once you register, you will need to work with your merchants to make sure certain information is given to customers and included on customs documents.
+Once you register, you will need to work with your underlying sellers to make sure certain information is given to customers and included on customs documents.